junxit/us-congress-bills-112/metadata.md

 - 2011-07-27 — Committee on Foreign Relations.
 Reported without amendment and with a preamble.
 Without written report.
 - 2011-07-27 — Committee on Foreign Relations.
 Reported without amendment and with a preamble.
 Without written report.
 - 2011-07-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 115.
+- 2011-09-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Voice Vote.(consideration: CR S5845-5846; text as passed Senate: CR S5845-5846)
+- 2011-09-21 — Resolution agreed to in Senate without amendment and with a preamble by Voice Vote. (consideration: CR S5845-5846; text as passed Senate: CR S5845-5846)